case-eee/bike-share/README.md

 ## Analysis
 We started by analyzing the data from each table (stations, trips, and weather) seperately and then used their relationships to make connections and draw hypotheses based on what we found.
+Google maps is used to visually display available bike station locations & proximity.

+The conditions table allows you to dynamically set the range and type of data to be displayed.

 ## Setup Instructions
 Run these commands in this order: